deg/re-frame-firebase/README.md

 ## Questions

-I can usually be found on the [Clojurians Slack](https://clojurians.net) #reagent or
+I can usually be found on the [Clojurians Slack](https://clojurians.net)
-#re-frame slack channels.
+#reagent or #re-frame slack channels.
 My handle is @deg.
-Email is also fine.
+Email is also fine,
+or you can report issues or PRs directly to this project.

 ## License